skip to main content

 IB Diploma Programme

 Andrew Hill High School applied to become an IB world school in 2002, and had its first group of IB graduates in 2004.
-The IB has become a signature program for AHHS and complements the array of unique excellent academic opportunities available to students at Hill, like the Health and Human Services Academy and the JROTC program.
+The IB has become a signature program for AHHS and complements the array of unique excellent academic opportunities available to students at Hill, like the Health and Human Services Academy.
+Most Andrew Hill students take IB English language and literature as their standard English course.

-The IB Diploma Program has earned a reputation for rigorous assessment, giving IB diploma holders access to the world’s leading universities.
-Andrew Hill High School's IB candidates have gone on to study at Stanford, Harvard, Yale, MIT, Cal Tech, Columbia, and other prestigious universities.
+The IB Diploma Program has earned a reputation for rigorous assessment, giving students who attempt the IB diploma access to the world’s leading universities.
+Andrew Hill High School's IB candidates have gone on to study at Stanford, Harvard, Yale, MIT, Cal Tech, Columbia, and many other prestigious universities across the country.
 Since the program began, all IB diploma candidates who met the qualifications for admission to the UC system have been admitted to a UC school, including UC Berkeley, UCLA, and UC Davis.
-Studies show IB students have increased odds of earning admission to top universities over their peers at non-IB schools.
+Studies show IB students have increased odds of earning admission to top universities over their peers at non-IB schools because of the academic preparation they receive.
 Some universities even offer IB diploma earners the equivalent of sophomore standing.